isomerpages/mlaw-corp/news/speeches/_posts/2025-04-11-post-SHE Fundraising Dinner 2025.md

 ---
-title: SHE Fundraising Dinner 2025
+title: Opening Address by Minister for Culture, Community and Youth, and Second Minister for Law, Mr Edwin Tong SC at the SHE Fundraising Dinner 2025
 permalink: /she-fundraising-dinner-2025/
 date: 2025-04-11
 layout: post